 A-401-2: Vocational Rehabilitation State Office Program Specialists

+TWC-VR state office program specialists coordinate VR Business Relations team activities and serve unique roles in the division.

-The TWC VR State Office Program Specialist for Workforce Alliances and Program Specialist for Workforce Alliances and Stakeholder Relations coordinates VR Business Relations team activities.
+Program Specialist for Business Relations

-These TWC VR state office program specialists:
+The program specialist for business relations:

-serve as points of contact for TWC leadership, VR Business Relations team members, and employers seeking information about VR services through the VR Business Relations website;
+serves as the point of contact for TWC-VR leadership, VR Business Relations team members, the WeHireAbility mailbox, and employers seeking information about VR services through the VR Business Relations mailbox;

-provide information, training, and technical assistance to support full implementation of functions as outlined throughout this chapter;
+provides information, training, and technical assistance to support full implementation of functions as outlined throughout this chapter;

-plan and facilitate VR Business Relations team meetings and training sessions;
+plans and facilitates VR Business Relations team meetings and training sessions;

-are responsible for researching and identifying opportunities to improve services to businesses; and
+researches and identifies opportunities to improve services to businesses;

+conducts statewide outreach, consultation, technical assistance, and training to businesses to support competitive integrated employment for individuals with disabilities; and

-represent VR on the National Employment Team of the Council of State Administrators of Vocational Rehabilitation.
+represents VR on the National Employment Team of the Council of State Administrators of Vocational Rehabilitation.

+Program Specialist for Employment Assistance and Assistive Technology Support

+The program specialist for employment assistance and assistive technology support provides advanced technical support services necessary for TWC-VR customers who are blind or visually impaired to obtain and maintain competitive integrated employment.
+These support services may be provided directly to TWC-VR customers and/or in cooperation with a business’s human resources (HR) and information technology (IT) staff.

+The program specialist for employment assistance and assistive technology support:

+evaluates the compatibility and effectiveness of assistive technologies in employment environments;

+performs hardware and software installations;

+performs advanced hardware/software troubleshooting and resolves system performance issues;

+makes recommendations to resolve hardware/software problems; and

+provides presentations and demonstrations regarding assistive technology and its impact on employment outcomes.

 A-401-3: Business Relations Coordinators

-VR business relations coordinators (BRCs) work through VR regional management to connect with local business communities to learn about their hiring needs and share general information about VR services and customers.
-Before giving information about a customer to a business, BRCs must ensure that there is a current VR1517-2, Authorization for Release of Confidential Customer Records and Information, in the customer's case file.
+VR business relations coordinators (BRCs) work through VR regional management to connect with local business communities to better understand their hiring needs and share general information about VR services and customers.

 BRCs work in collaboration with Workforce Solutions Business Services Units.
 Their combined knowledge of labor market trends and a workforce area's talent pool enhance the services provided to customers and the business community.

 BRCs are responsible for:

+recruiting and screening qualified applicants with disabilities for employment opportunities;

+conducting worksite assessments or job analysis worksheets for job candidates;

+assisting with Job Retention services to help employers retain an employee with a disability;

+providing information and referral about tax incentives;

+conducting disability awareness and sensitivity presentations;

+referring businesses to other Workforce Solutions services;

+consulting with employers about customized training programs, such as on-the-job training (OJT) opportunities;

+partnering to develop work-based learning trainings for VR customers;

+coordinating, facilitating, and participating in career, job fairs and other networking events;

+referring VR customers and employers to appropriate partners regarding workplace compliance issues;

+providing training and support to VR field staff around business engagement; and

+consulting with businesses on diversity strategy planning to promote workplace inclusion.